Osteoarthritis and Inflammation: Exploring a Possible Link

 Chronic inflammation lasts for a long time.
 It may be weaker than the acute form.
 Sometimes the acute condition becomes chronic instead of being resolved, however.
 In this situation, the concentrations of white blood cells and of proteins associated with the inflammation remain abnormally high and can damage tissues.
 This can lead to health problems.
 Both types of inflammation may be involved in osteoarthritis.

 Inflammation is being found in osteoarthritic joints with increasing frequency.
 It's not universally accepted that the disorder always involves inflammation, however.
-If it does occur, it may arise from damage to the synovium that lines the inside of a joint capsule.
-Some researchers have proposed that inflammation in the synovium is caused by inflammation in an enthesis, which is the place where a ligament or a tendon joins to bone.
+If inflammation does occur, it may arise from damage to the synovium that lines the inside of a joint capsule.

 The synovium is also known as the synovial membrane or the synovial lining.
 It covers the inside of the capsule surrounding a joint and produces synovial fluid, which nourishes the articular cartilage.